carinachu22/cryptohackerz/README.md

 ## Challenge 2
 <h3><b>Story:</b></h3>
 Damian successfully solved the 1st challenge, but he is puzzled by its solution.
 He sees that there is a second challenge as well.
 Seems like the solution for Challenge 1 is linked to Challenge 2.
-He finds a message for Challenge 2 but there is ink on the key.
-Luckily, Damian knows that Anya cannot spell many things, he tries to find the key
+Luckily, Damian knows that Anya cannot spell many things, he tries to find the key.
+Hint: You can re-read the context portion for hints of the key

 <h3><b>Task:</b></h3>
 1. Figure out what kind of cipher it is <br />